C.R.A.F.T.

 I loved picking these out.
 So. much. fun.
 NOT.

-After I got the bottom of the chair gutted, I started on the back of the cushion.
+After I got the bottom of the chair gutted, I started on the underside of the cushion.
 I used the flat head screw driver to pry the welting out of the crack of my chair.
 You have to do this to all 4 sides of the chair.
 (See the video above for my trick to neatly get the upholstery out of the crack.)

 This is when I should have starting painting the chair… live and learn, right?
 The arrows indicate where I had to re-paint once deciding to ditch the springs.
 I also used the wood putty to fill the holes on the rim of the chair.
 One of my very favorite things about chalk paint is that the paint does not smell.
 Since painting outside is not an option, chalk paint it a life saver.
 Not to mention, there is no sanding involved and it covers well.